 Collaboration is essential to the success of your crew.
 Assign a facilitator of collaboration who can help your crew create a vision and stay motivated.
 A facilitator should take the initiative to identify one or more protocols for guiding discussions and other activities.
 Someone with experience leading Professional Learning Communities (PLCs) would be ideal.

 AEM Pilot Administrator

-- Setting up the district account
+- Setting up the state or district account

 - Inviting crew members to join and create their own individual accounts

 - Providing assistance to the crew on how to use the tool

 AEM Pilot Data Entry Manager